Kristina01111000/notesforresume/README.md

 - got in!
 - do checklist  in email for class, starts in july
   - finish portfolio website, email link to kimberly
-  - sign up for liveplan
    - make pitch in liveplan
-      - title -
-      - headline -
-      - problem -
-      - solution -
-      - target market -> businesses, people who want a blog and don't want to deal with back end-
-      - competitors -> other developers and websites -
-      - financial predictions -> is this for later?
-      - milestones ??
-      - key roles -> just me, added picture, take better one?
+     - look over it tomorrow
   - NAICS code: 541511